-RingCentral has a lot of ways that you can use their service and depend upon how you setup your service will determine what product is best for your situation.
-To make things more complicated many RingCentral users will use up to 3 apps all at the same time making choosing the right headset even more confusing.
+RingCentral offers a lot of ways in which you can use their service and depending upon how you setup your service, you can determine what product is best for your situation.
+To make things more complicated many RingCentral users will use up to 3 apps all at the same time making the choice of the right headset even more confusing.
 There are solutions for all the scenarios which we will break down for you.

 - Traditional VOIP desk phones like Polycom or Cisco

 - A mobile app called "RingCentral Phone Mobile"

 - Windows or MAC app called "RingCentral Phone Desktop"